xiix0/scam/README.md

-You will be traveling and coming into a fortune.
+You will obey or molten silver will be poured into your ears.